aimanAlii/aimanAlii/README.md

 - 👋 Hi, I’m @aimanAlii
-- 👀 I’m interested in Front-End Development
+- 👀 Web Developer for over 5yrs.
-- 🌱Expert JavaScript Developer including Tools and technologies.
+- 🌱Expert JavaScript Developer including tools and technologies.
 - 📫 You can reach me at my email: aimanzahid828@gmail.com

 <!---